IBM/cloudpakfordata-telco-churn-workshop/workshop/machine-learning-deployment-scoring/README.md

 ## (Optional) Batch Model Deployment

-After a model has been created and saved / promoted to our deployment space, we will want to deploy the model so it can be used by others.
-Another approach to this is to create a batch deployment.
+Another approach to expose the model to be consumed by other users/applications is to create a batch deployment.
 This type of deployment will make an instance of the model available to make predictions against data assets or groups of records.
-Although will use the Cloud Pak for Data UI to deploy the model, the same can be done programmatically.
+The model prediction requests are scheduled as jobs, which are exected asynchronously.
+For the lab, we will break this into two steps: first step is creating the deployment (which we will do using the UI), then second step is creating and scheduling a job with values.

+Lets start by creating the deployment:

 * Navigate to the left-hand (☰) hamburger menu and choose `Analyze` -> `Analytics deployments`: